The Abbott and Costello Show: Broadcast history

 The show was not a network program when first introduced in the fall of 1952, but was sold into syndication by MCA Inc. to about 40 local stations across the country.
 As a result, it was broadcast on different days, at different hours, and in different episode order in different cities.
 In New York City, it began airing on December 5, 1952, on WCBS-TV, leading earlier reference works to erroneously presume that the show was carried nationally on the CBS network starting on that date.
 (WCBS broadcast the show at 10:30 pm, which was after network programming had signed off and local programming resumed.)
 The series had already debuted in other cities by then, including Los Angeles.
 Similarly, second-season episodes (1953–54) were telecast in New York on NBC's flagship station, WNBT (later WNBC-TV), but not carried on that network, either.
+(The 2024 release of Season 2 arranges the episodes in production order.)
 The only time the show was broadcast on a network was when CBS repeated first-season episodes as part of its Saturday morning schedule in the 1954–55 season.

 The sitcom had a long life in reruns from the late 1950s to the 1990s.
 In the 2010s and into the 2020s, the series has appeared on classic TV networks such as MeTV and its spinoff/sister network Decades.

-It has been released on DVD by three different distributors, starting in the 1990s.
-It was released on Blu-ray for the first time in 2022.